k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

 Within MSE simulations, operating models (OMs) represent the “true” dynamics and relevant complexity of the system.
 Multiple OMs are typically generated for a single MSE to reflect different uncertainties and assess management performance under uncertainty.
-Developing suitable OMs requires an analyst to define, at a
-minimum: 1) the life history characteristics of the population; 2) the fishing effort and selectivity of all fisheries affecting the population; 3) the spatial distribution of the population; and 4) any critical environmental covariates or species interactions.
+Developing suitable OMs requires an analyst to, at a minimum, define: the life history characteristics of the population and the fishing effort and selectivity of all fisheries affecting the population; and consider: the spatial distribution of the population and any critical environmental covariates or species interactions.
 OMs should be calibrated (or “conditioned”) on available data to ensure that model protjections are consistent with historical observations [@punt2014].
 Due to the many considerations, developing